mirkomarras/dl-master-voices/README.md

 ```

 #### Test
+This toolbox provides a script to compute the performance of a speaker model.
+For instance, to test a pre-trained
+x-vector model, the following command should be run.
+Check that the following command returns ```EER 8.245```.

 ```
-> python3 -u ./routines/verifier/test.py --net "xvector/v000"
+> python3 -u ./routines/verifier/test.py --net "xvector/v003"
 ```

-This script will test the model on Vox1-Test and finally save a CSV file with a trial pair and a
+By default, this script will test the model on the standard VoxCeleb1 trial verification pairs provided together
-similarity score per row in ```./data/vs_mv_models/xvector/v000/test_vox1_sv_test.csv```.
+with the original dataset (37,720 pairs).
+The CSV file with the similarity scores returned by the model for each
+trial pair will be saved in ```./data/vs_mv_models/{net}/v{xxx}/test_vox1_sv_test.csv``` (similarity,label).

+The current speaker model can be tested also on a set of trial verification pairs of the VoxCeleb2-Dev part devoted
+to master voice training (37,720 randomly-generated pairs).
+To do this, the following two parameters must be specified
+in the command link: ```--test_base_path "./data/voxceleb2/dev" --test_pair_path "./data/vs_mv_pairs/trial_pairs_vox2_test.csv"```.
+The resulting label and similarity scores will be saved in ```./data/vs_mv_models/{net}/v{xxx}/test_vox2_sv_test.csv```.

 #### Pretrained Models